MicrosoftDocs/power-automate-docs/articles/minit/how-to-start-with-minit-desktop-application.md

 # Standard installation of Power Automate Process Mining desktop app

-Before you can start using Power Automate Process Mining desktop application, you need to download and install it to your desktop.
-You can do this using the standard installation from Power Automate Process Mining web page, or with a custom installation.
+Before you can start using Power Automate Process Mining desktop app, you need to download and install it to your desktop.
+You can do this using the standard installation from the Power Automate Process Mining web page, or with a custom installation.

 The standard installation process requires access to Microsoft Windows App Installer.
 To find out if you access, contact your admin.